freerange/site/soups/weeknotes/week-148.snip.markdown

 ### Dramatic Farewell

-I hope you mind is free and your hearts pumping fast for the weekend ahead.
+I hope your mind is free and your hearts pumping fast for the weekend ahead.

 May all your Oscar Wildest dreams come true.